 Timothy was pleased to finally have his land a Town.

 **Information from the Essex County website: https://www.essex.ca/en/discover/localhistory.asp

-Essex & Community Historical Research Society has been active within the community for ten years.
+Essex & Community Historical Research Society has been active within the community for more than ten years.
 We are constantly thriving to maintain the historical integrity within the community by preserving a variety of documents, pictures, and stories about, from and by the community of Essex and surrounding areas.